wp-plugins/waterwoo-pdf/readme.txt

 Protect your intellectual property!
 WaterWoo PDF allows WooCommerce site administrators to apply custom watermarks to PDFs upon sale.

 == Description ==
 WaterWoo PDF is a plugin that adds a watermark to every page of your PDF file(s).
 The watermark is customizable with font face, font color, font size, placement, and text.
-Not only that, but since the watermark is added when the download button is clicked (either on the customer's order confirmation page or email), the watermark can include customer-specifc data such as the customer's first name, last name, and email.
-Your watermark is highly customizable and manipulatable!
+Not only that, but since the watermark is added when the download button is clicked (either on the customer's order confirmation page or email), the watermark can include customer-specific data such as the customer's first name, last name, and email.
+Your watermark is highly customizable and manipulatable.

 **Features:**

 * Watermark only designated PDF downloads (as specified by you), or *all* PDF downloads from your site
 * Files do not need to be in a specific directory or even the same domain as your Woocommerce installation
 * Watermark can be moved on the page, allowing for different paper sizes (such as letter, A4, legal, etc)